The elder brother of Brian and Roger, Don Woodcock was a great clubman who represented the Norwood Football Club from 1962 to 1970.

 He started his senior career at Norwood on a half forward flank.
 A good mark and strong kick, he was a great exponent of the drop-kick in particular.

-Woodcock played 68 League games and 105 Reserves games in his time with the Redlegs and was a consistent performer throughout.
-Don was casual and laid-back off the field, traits reflected in the way he went about his footy.
+Don played 68 league games and 105 reserves games in his time with the Redlegs and was a consistent performer throughout.
+He was casual and laid-back off the field, traits reflected in the way he went about his footy.

 He played in his first Reserves premiership in 1966.
 Named in the pivot, he was high in Norwood's best players in its win over Port Adelaide.